alfonsodelarosa4/mastermind/README.md

 **COMMUNICATION:**
 - **REST:** REST is ideal when a client want to access simple data sources.
 Therefore, REST will be used to start and retrieve the game session information.
 - **GraphQL:** GraphQL is ideal when accessing large data sources, utilizing customize queries, and preventing over-fetching.
 Therefore, GraphQL will be used in retrieving the game events of a game session, such as the guesses of a user and the feedback of the server.
 This also prevents over-fetching because not all of the information will be necessary, such as the ids of game event and game session.
 - **WebSocket:** WebSocket is ideal when for real-time communication between the clients and server.
 In addition, websocket has low latency and reduced overhead compared to REST.
-Therefore, the client and server will utilize websocket communiation to submit guesses and provide feedback, respectively.
+Therefore, the client and server will utilize websocket communication to submit guesses and provide feedback, respectively.

 **STORAGE:**
 - **SQL:** SQL is ideal for data integrity since it follows ACID principles.
-- **NoSQL:** NoSQL is ideal for availibility and requiring different forms of data stored.
+- **NoSQL:** NoSQL is ideal for availability and requiring different forms of data stored.
 Since the Mastermind Project is a real-time game, NoSQL, such as MongoDB, will be utilized for this project due to its availability instead of SQL.

 ### 4. High-Level Backend Design
 - To start the game and receive game session details from the client, the client makes REST api call to server at "/game-session" endpoint
 - To send guesses from client to server, the client sends websocket messages to server at "/guess" mapping
-- To receive game outcome (feedback, game won, game lost) from server to client, the server sends websocket message of game outcome to "/game-session/{game-sesssion-id}" websocket topic
+- To receive game outcome (feedback, game won, game lost) from server to client, the server sends websocket message of game outcome to "/game-session/{game-session-id}" websocket topic
 - To generate answer, server will send an API call to random.org at "/integers" endpoint
 - To view the game history, the client will make a GraphQL query to retrieve a list of game events: getGameEventByGameSessionId
 - Game sessions will be stored on Redis